Zhomart/elk-ansible/README.md

 # Ansible Role: elk

-An Ansible Role that installs Elasticsearch on Debian/Ubuntu.
+An Ansible Role that installs Elasticsearch, Logstash and Kibana 5.0 on Debian/Ubuntu.

 **Tested on Ubuntu 16.04**